travigd/documentation/http-api/index.md

 ]
 ```

-Issuing a `POST` request with the above data to a stream, with the correct content type set, will result in the event being written to the stream, and a `201` response from the server, giving you the location of the event.
+Issuing a `POST` request with the above data to a stream, with the correct content type set, will result in writing the event to the stream, and a `201` response from the server, giving you the location of the event.

 <div class="codetabs" markdown="1">
 <div data-lang="request" markdown="1">